-By Kraig Klein and Alexandra Jorge
+By Kraig Klein and Allie Jorge

 In the shadows of James Wilson Young Middle School’s walls, three boys clad in jeans—two wearing navy blue hoodies and the third wearing a bright white hoodie—pass a football amongst each other.
 One pass, however, results in the football bouncing off of a blue plastic fence erected behind the school.
 Over that wall are the athletic fields currently being constructed for the student population, a massive project that will only be finished in the fall of 2020 once the newly implanted turf has been given enough time to set roots into the earth.